mrjk/libvirt-hook-controller/README.md

 Libvirt Hook Controller is a little bash framework to manage different [libvirt hooks](https://libvirt.org/hooks.html) script.
 This framework has been designed to be minimal and try to follow KISS principle.

+Libvirt Hook Controller consists in one single shell script in [scripts/libvirt_hook_controller.sh](scripts/libvirt_hook_controller.sh) and one or more CSV config file [conf/rules.conf](conf/rules.conf).

 ## Quickstart

 Installation is as simple as this: